 Chief Investigators

-Professor André van Schaik is the Director of the International Centre for Neuromorphic Systems.
+Professor André van Schaik is a Research Professor of Bioelectronics & Neuroscience at the International Centre for Neuromorphic Systems (ICNS).
 His research focuses on neuromorphic engineering and computational neuroscience.

 Professor Andre Van Schaik

-Jorge Serrador is Professor of Biomedical Engineering and Director, Higher Degree Research, at the MARCS Institute.
+Jorge Serrador is Professor of Biomedical Engineering at the MARCS Institute.
 He has a PhD in Cardiovascular Physiology specialising in brain blood flow regulation and is an expert in vestibular function and the vestibular and cardiovascular system's interaction.

 Associate Professor Jorge Serrador